 IIT Armour College of Engineering (ACE) traces its roots to Armour Institute; founded in 1890.
-ACE was founded after minister Frank W. Gunsaulus gave what is now known as the “Million Dollar Sermon.”
+Armour Institute was founded after minister Frank W. Gunsaulus gave what is now known as the “Million Dollar Sermon.”
 At a time when higher education was reserved for society’s elite, Mr. Gunsaulus called for the donation of a million dollars to build a school that would prepare students of all backgrounds for leadership roles primarily as engineers in a changing industrial society.
 Philip Danforth Armour a prominent Chicago meat packer and grain merchant heard Gunsaulus’ call and made the donation.
 Armour also stipulated that Gunsaulus become the first president of the school, a position Gunsaulus held from the school’s founding in 1890 until his death in 1921.
-Some innovative inventions that directly stem from research at ACE are the cell phone, magnetic tape recording, and barcodes.
+Some innovative inventions that stem from research at ACE are the cell phone, magnetic tape recording, and barcodes.

 The mission of Armour College of Engineering (ACE) today remains preparing engineering students to be the innovators and entrepreneurs that will shape the future.
 In order to facilitate a collaborative educational approach ACE launched Armour R&D. Students are given the opportunity to explore topics of high priority and relevance throughout their undergraduate degrees.
 These themes include water, health, energy, and security.
 Students will have the opportunity to further explore these topics with the Program for Undergraduate Research in Engineering (PURE), Mentoring, Innovation and Development (MIND), and Student-led projects.
 The Inter-professional Program (IPRO) was developed at IIT and consists of student teams from the junior through graduate levels, representing the breadth of the university’s disciplines and professional programs that work to solve a real-world problem.